Wood saturators: choosing your saturator

-There you are!
-Your terrace, cladding, pergolas or other outdoor wooden features have been taking place around your house for a few weeks or even months, and the result is magnificent.
+You've done it !
+Your terrace, cladding, pergolas or other outdoor wooden features have been put in place around your house for a few weeks or even months, and the result is magnificent.
 The time has come to protect them to keep them in good condition for the long term.
 You've probably wondered about the most effective protection product for your wood?
 And by searching on the web you have chosen the term saturator.
 A good choice: it is indeed the ideal product for the maintenance of outdoor wood.
 But faced with the avalanche of products available, how do you make the right choice?
-To help you, let's take a closer look at the characteristics of this much-popular product.
+To help you, let's take a closer look at the characteristics of this widely popular product.

-The saturator is generally very fluid, precisely because it has the ability to penetrate porous materials such as wood.
-Often stained in wood tones, it can also come in more original shades towards the reddish brown typical of exotic woods or the more contemporary grey aspect.
+The saturator is generally very fluid, so that it has the ability to penetrate porous materials such as wood.
+Often stained in wood tones, it can also come in more distintive shades towards the reddish brown typical of exotic woods or the more contemporary grey appearance.
 Its drying time should be relatively short.
 And ideally, it should not need to be wiped dry for ease of application.

-When choosing wood for the construction of an exterior design, one is aware that regular maintenance will be required if the qualities of this material and its original beautiful appearance are to be maintained.
+When choosing wood for the construction of an exterior design, you should be aware that regular maintenance will be required if the qualities of this material and its original beautiful appearance are to be maintained.
 This raises the question of the choice of the product with regard to its simplicity of application but also its ease of maintenance..

 That's why it's a good idea to opt for the saturator because it has many advantages:

-- Shades the wood and revives its original colour.
+- Stains the wood and revives its original colour.

 - UV protection